13 Foods You Surprisingly Can’t Dehydrate (Plus Hacks that Make It Possible)

 Avocados

 Like peanut butter, avocado is too fatty to dehydrate.
-In theory, you could use maltodextrin to turn the avocado fats into a powder.
+Theoretically, you could use maltodextrin to turn the avocado fats into a powder.
 I don’t know anyone who has had success with this.
-Sorry – but it looks like you’ll have to freeze avocados if you want to store them long-term.
+Sorry, but you’ll have to freeze avocados if you want to store them long-term.

 Meat